Section Chief, Fiscal Analysis

 Fax: (202) 736-1937

-· From Today's City to Tomorrow's City: An Empirical Investigation of Urban Land Assembly, American Economic Journal: Economic Policy, forthcoming (joint with Leah Brooks)
+· From Today's City to Tomorrow's City: An Empirical Investigation of Urban Land Assembly, American Economic Journal: Economic Policy, 2016 (joint with Leah Brooks)

 Because urban areas are fundamentally constrained by the boundaries of land ownership, economic and technological shocks cannot modify the urban landscape without also changing the delineation of land.
 In this paper, we ask if urban land markets are capable of producing such changes in land delineation.
 Specifically, we test if there is enough land assembly – the legal joining together of two or more parcels of land -- to put land to its highest value use.
 Failure to assemble land may reduce agglomerative benefits, produce urban blight, push growth to the city edge and away from the core; ultimately it may cause cities to forfeit economic growth.
 We develop a simple theoretical framework which provides a testable hypothesis: in the absence of market frictions, the price of land sold for assembly should not exceed the price of land sold for other uses.
 This hypothesis does not hold when frictions, such as holdouts and land use regulation, drive the market for land assembly.
 We test this hypothesis using a novel dataset that follows each of the 2.3 million parcels in Los Angeles County over a twelve year period and allows us to observe all instances of assembly.
 We address the potentially significant problem of selection into assembly by comparing, within very small neighborhoods, the price of land for parcels sold into assembly to price of land for parcels sold where the structure is immediately torn down.
 This method and extensions find that to-be-assembled land trades at a 15 to 40 percent premium.
 Thus, we find that urban land markets are subject to significant frictions that prevent assemblies and produce sclerotic urban redevelopment.
 Additional empirical results suggest that private market frictions, such as holdouts, play an important role in blocking assembly.

-· “The Role of Taxes in Mitigating Income Inequality Across the U.S. States”, National Tax Journal, forthcoming (joint with Daniel Cooper and Michael Palumbo)
+· “The Role of Taxes in Mitigating Income Inequality Across the U.S. States”, National Tax Journal, 2015 (joint with Daniel Cooper and Michael Palumbo)

 Income inequality has risen dramatically in the United States since at least 1980.
 This paper examines the role that tax policies play in mitigating income inequality.
 The analysis primarily focuses on state taxes, but also explores federal taxes.
 Two empirical approaches are employed.
 First, cross-sectional estimates compare before-tax and after-tax inequality across the 50 states and the District of Columbia.
 Second, inequality estimates across time are calculated to assess the evolution of the effects of tax policies.
 The results from the first approach indicate that the tax code reduces income inequality substantially in all states.
 All of this compression of the income distribution is attributable to federal taxes as state taxes, on average, widen the after-tax income distribution slightly.
 Nevertheless, there is substantial cross-state variation with some states’ tax codes meaningfully reducing income inequality and others significantly increasing inequality.
 We also document that state EITC programs can significantly mitigate income inequality, that sales tax exemptions for food and clothing moderately reduce income inequality, and that state-levied gasoline taxes work to increase inequality.
 The results of the second empirical approach indicate that the mitigating influence of taxes on income inequality has increased since the early 1980s, with two-thirds of the increase due to the federal tax code and the remaining one-third due to state taxes.
 The increase at the state level is due mostly to changes to the tax code.
 In contrast, at the federal level the majority of the increase is due to the widening of the pre-tax wage distribution interacting with the progressive structure of the tax code.